-The Mail function can send emails to different accounts according to different purposes: for example, one address could be configured to receive the statuses of some functions, while a second one could receive the report files.
+The Email function can send emails to different accounts according to different purposes: for example, one address could be configured to receive the statuses of some functions.
 To add a new receiver address, the user has to click on Add addresses, type the address and then click on Add: all the added addresses will be displayed in the mail configuration list (see picture below).